lilaspourpre/acl-2020/_pages/calls/tutorials.md

     + Machine Learning: e.g., “Understand ‘classical’ supervised methods such as decision trees and Naive Bayes”
     + Other areas: e.g., “Familiarity with WordNet”
     + Programming or other tools: e.g., “Knowledge of Python and Unix command line tools”
-- Small reading list.
+- Small reading list. **It's size should be such that it is reasonable to expect a trainee to read most of the recommended references before the tutorial (depending on their length, 4-10 seems a reasonable number)**.
 Preferably, at least 50% of the recommended papers should not be co-authored by the tutorial presenters.
 - The names, affiliations, email addresses and websites of the tutorial presenters, including a one-paragraph statement of their research interests, areas of expertise and experience in teaching for an international audience.
 - An estimate of the audience size for the tutorial.
 If the same or a similar tutorial has been given before, include a note specifying where previous versions of the tutorial were given, how many attendees were at the main venue, and how many attendees the tutorial attracted.
 - A description of special requirements for technical equipment (e.g., Internet access).